Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Experimental Results

 The training was conducted using six parallel actors in a synchronous manner, with each actor running its own instance of the CARLA simulator.
 In the simulation, each episode begins with the vehicle at zero speed at a random starting point.
 The episode concludes upon the occurrence of any infraction, collision, or lane invasion, and a new episode begins with the vehicle located at a random point of the map to provide diversified experiences for each policy update.

-At every $12,288$ environment interactions (steps), the agent's architecture is updated in a central computer: the parametrized policy using loss function \eqref{eq:bcgail} is trained for 20 epochs using PPO (K=20), while the GAIL's Discriminator is trained for 2 epochs on these $12,288$ samples; and the CGAN's Generator for BEV with the loss function \eqref{eq:cgan} is trained for 4 epochs, while its Discriminator for 4 epochs.
+At every $12,288$ environment interactions (steps), the agent's architecture is updated in a central computer: the parametrized policy using loss function \eqref{eq:bcgail_explo} is trained for 20 epochs using PPO (K=20), while the GAIL's Discriminator is trained for 2 epochs (J=2) on these $12,288$ samples; and the CGAN's Generator for BEV with the loss function \eqref{eq:cgan} is trained for 4 epochs, while its Discriminator for 4 epochs.
 This process corresponds to one training cycle of the full hGAIL.
 A new cycle will collect the next $12,288$ samples from all the actors, and execute the training as described above again.
 As six parallel actors are used, 2,048 steps or environment interactions per actor are recorded, totalling the 12,288 environment interactions.
 Thus, the episode does not have to end for a policy update to happen.
 It is important to note that at any given moment, any of the six actors may be interacting with the environment in different parts of the environment.
-Additional hyperparameters's values can be found in Tables ~\ref{tab:hyperparamsGAIL} and Table~\ref{tab:hyperparamsGAN} for the GAIL and GAN parts of hGAIL, respectively.
+Additional hyperparameters's values can be found in \diff{Appendix \ref{apndx:hyperparam}}.